javalin/website/pages/docs/docs.md

-    config.routing.contextPath = stringValue // the context path (ex '/blog' if you are hosting an app on a subpath, like 'mydomain.com/blog') config.routing.ignoreTrailingSlashes = booleanValue // treat '/path' and '/path/' as the same path config.routing.treatMultipleSlashesAsSingleSlash = booleanValue // treat '/path//subpath' and '/path/subpath' as the same path
+    config.routing.contextPath = stringValue // the context path (ex '/blog' if you are hosting an app on a subpath, like 'mydomain.com/blog') config.routing.ignoreTrailingSlashes = booleanValue // treat '/path' and '/path/' as the same path config.routing.treatMultipleSlashesAsSingleSlash = booleanValue // treat '/path//subpath' and '/path/subpath' as the same path config.routing.caseInsensitiveRoutes = booleanValue // treat '/PATH' and '/path' as the same path }
-}
 {% endcapture %}
 {% include macros/docsSnippet.html java=java kotlin=kotlin %}